 Watch out for red flag behaviour

 My personal red flags include people who provide 10 page backstories and full colour character art in the application for a one off game and (as previously mentioned) those who suggest, somewhat unconvincingly that they play D&D in the middle of the night like some kind of Vampire.
 People who endlessly want to discuss character options and builds are also on my naughty list and probably won’t make the cut.
-This is especially true for one-shots where I’ve really inclined to pander to one players neediness at the expense of the group.
+This is especially true for one-shots where I’m really not inclined to pander to one players neediness at the expense of the group.

 Engage with your players in the run up to the game